 What are the Best States to Practice Dentistry?

 There’s no one correct answer to this question—each state has its own pros and cons, and everyone needs a dentist!
-If you are a licensed dentist looking to switch gears and work in a different area of the country, however, you might want to consider taking a job in the nine states we outlined above: West Virginia, Rhode Island, New Jersey, New Hampshire, Nevada, Maryland, Iowa, Vermont, and Utah.
+If you are a licensed dentist looking to switch gears and work in a different area of the country, however, you might want to consider taking a job in the 14 states we outlined above: West Virginia, Rhode Island, New Jersey, New Hampshire, Nevada, Maryland, Minnesota, Missouri, North Carolina, Ohio, Wisconsin, Iowa, Vermont, and Utah.
 That’s because, as we explained earlier, there’s a very quick turnaround when it comes to obtaining a license to practice in these states when you already have a license.

 Can You Have a Dental License in Multiple States?